CCSI-Toolset/MEA_ssm/docs/source/tutorials.rst

    and then change the :guilabel:`flow rate` to the same value.

-7. Navigate to :guilabel:`Model Analysis Tools` and activate the :guilabel:`FLOW` sensitivity block, which is used to determine the CO\ :sub:`2` capture percentage in the absorber and the required reboiler duty for the stripper as a function of the lean solvent flowrate.
+7. Navigate to :guilabel:`Model Analysis Tools` and activate the :guilabel:`FLOW` sensitivity block, which is used to determine the |co2|
+   capture percentage in the absorber and the required reboiler duty for the stripper as a function of the lean solvent flowrate.
 Execute the model, navigate to the results of the sensitivity block, and verify